kpister/bamboozled_panda/README.md

                              ) # This will return {code: response_code, body: response_body}

 BamboozledPanda::create_customer(email@account.com, #your email account
-                                 'source_token', #this is a recurring credit card or ach token rom pandapay 'secret_token' #secret key from pandapay
+                                 'source_token', #this is a recurring credit card or ach token from pandapay 'secret_token' #secret key from pandapay
                                 ) # This will return {code: response_code, body: response_body}